lasallecms/lasallecms-l5-formhandling-pkg/views/adminformhandling/bob1/README_FEATURED_IMAGE.md

 ---

+## IT IS IMPERATIVE THAT YOU HANDLE AN EXTERNAL IMAGE URL IN YOUR APP's BLADE VIEWS.
+## THERE IS NO MECHANISM WITHIN LASALLE SOFTWARE TO HANDLE THE DISPLAY OF EXTERNAL IMAGE URLs.

+---

-featured_image field  = tells the admin form automation to set up its featured image section
+featured_image        = tells the admin form automation to set up its featured image section

 featured_image_url    = the image's external URL